hackerzhuli/unity_code_mcp/README.md

 ## 🎯 Why Unity Code MCP?

-**The Problem**: Existing Unity MCP servers fail when Unity is compiling or performing domain reloads, causing AI tool calls to break and interrupting development workflows.
-Additionally, they often include broad Unity operations (scene editing, package management, asset manipulation) that distract from the core task of code development.

-**The Solution**: Unity Code MCP is laser-focused on what AI agents do best - **writing code**.
+Unity Code MCP is laser-focused on what AI agents do best - **writing code**.
 It's specifically designed to handle Unity's compilation cycles gracefully while providing only the essential tools needed for autonomous code development: compilation feedback and test execution.

+Other Unity MCP servers typically fail when Unity is compiling or performing domain reloads, causing AI tool calls to report an error and AI agents confused about what is going on.

+Example, with a typical Unity MCP server, when Unity Editor is compiling, and AI make a tool call to run tests.
+The tool fails because of disconnection.

+Not Unity Code MCP!
+AI agent can make a tool call, whether to refresh asset database or run tests, while Unity is compiling.
+And the tool call with wait for the compilation to finish and then refresh asset database or run tests.

 **🎯 Coding-First Philosophy**: Unlike other Unity MCP servers, we deliberately exclude scene editing, package management, and asset manipulation.
-This focused approach maximizes AI productivity by concentrating on code development workflows where AI agents excel.
+This focused approach allow us to ensure high quality and high performance implementation because there is less code to maintain.
+This also reduces your token usage because AI has less instructions to read about the tools.

 ## ✨ Key Features

 - **🔄 Compilation-Resilient**: Survives Unity domain reloads and compilation cycles
-- **🤖 AI-Optimized**: Streamlined tools designed for efficient AI agent workflows
+- **🤖 AI-Optimized**: Streamlined tools designed for efficient AI agent coding workflows
 - **⚡ Performance-Focused**: Minimal token usage with targeted, essential operations
 - **🧪 Test-Driven**: Comprehensive test execution and reporting capabilities
 - **📦 Self-Contained**: Single binary with no runtime dependencies (no Node.js, Python, or .NET required)